 Fossil Free Futures: Divestment Across the Nordic Countries

-The project Fossil Free Futures: Divestment Across the Nordic Countries studies initiatives to opt out of fossil fuels investments in the pension funds.
+The project Fossil Free Futures: Investment and Divestment in the Nordic Countries studies initiatives to opt out of fossil fuels investments in the pension funds.
 The aim of the project is to better understand actors of change, their tools and practices.